How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 • How do you protect confidentiality if AI tools are involved?

-A good editor should be able to answer these questions calmly and in plain English.
-If they have a policy, they should be able to explain what it means for your manuscript, not just point you towards vague wording.
+A good editor should be able to answer calmly and in plain English.
+If they have a policy, they should be able to explain what it means for your manuscript, not simply point you towards vague wording.

-They might say they do not use AI at all in editorial assessment.
-They might say they use certain tools only for admin, scheduling, formatting, or checking their own written report, while the manuscript analysis and recommendations remain their own.
-The exact answer matters, but so does the clarity of that answer.
+Some editors may not use AI at all in editorial assessment.
+Others may use certain tools only for admin, scheduling, formatting, or checking their own written report, while the manuscript analysis and recommendations remain their own.
+The exact answer matters, but the clarity of the answer matters too.

-You are looking for openness.
-You want to know what happens to your manuscript, what role any tool plays, and where the editor’s own judgement begins and ends.
-Most importantly, the editor should make clear that they are responsible for the final editorial advice.
+You are looking for openness before you commit your money and your manuscript.
+You want to know what happens behind the scenes, what role any tool plays, and where the editor’s own judgement begins and ends.
+The editor should be clear that they are responsible for the final editorial advice.

 AI-use red flags